 MS SMART Trial

 I am excited because I have been asked to participate in the MS SMART trial.
 This is a trial for people with secondary progressive MS. 3 drugs have been selected.
 They have shown the potential to protect nerves from damage, which could ultimately stop or slow disability progression.
-For the trial you will be allocaed one of the drugs or a placebo.
+For the trial you are allocated at random one of the drugs or a placebo.
 This is exciting news for people suffering from Secondary Progressive MS. At the moment there is nothing available that can offer any hope to sufferers of SPMS.

 Three drugs have been selected

 - fluoxetine (licensed for depression)

 - riluzole (licensed to treat MND)